rishavanalyst07/rishavanalyst07.github.io/README.md

 This template is set up to showcase your best work.
 You can easily customize the project cards in the `index.html` file.

-### Pulse Engagement Survey Analysis
+### Engagement Poll Analysis
-*This project is about creating a Power BI dashboard that shows feedback received from clients through a survey called Publicis Pulse
+*This project is about creating a Power BI dashboard that shows feedback received from clients through a Poll.
-Survey.
-The survey is sent twice a year to understand how happy clients are with Publicis agencies.*
+The Poll is sent twice a year to understand how happy clients are with agencies.*

-### UK Media Billing Cycle Time
+### Entity Billing Cycle Time
 *The project aims to analyze how long it takes for billing to happen after a media campaign runs, and identify delays or inefficiencies in the process.*